cabinjs/axe/README.md

 Axe will omit from metadata all properties via the default Array from `meta.omittedFields` option (see [Options](#options) below for more insight).

-If the argument "meta" is an empty object, then it will not be passed as an argument to logger methods \*ndash; because you don't want to see an empty `{}` polluting your log metadata.
+If the argument "meta" is an empty object, then it will not be passed as an argument to logger methods – because you don't want to see an empty `{}` polluting your log metadata.
 Axe keeps your log output tidy.

 ```sh
 hello world {